 - Contact a data recovery specialist as soon as possible to help you recover your lost data.

-The best way to ensure your data is back up in the event of a disaster is to back up your data regularly.
+The best way to ensure your data is backed up in the event of a disaster is to back up your data regularly.
 You can choose a physical backup option, such as an external hard drive, and store it off-site.
 Alternatively, you can choose cloud storage services that give you the flexibility to access your data anywhere.

 Doing so protects your data from permanent damage.
 Finally, implement a disaster recovery plan that focuses on minimizing data loss in the event of a fire accident or water loss.